History

 Swecon is steeped in agricultural history

-The Swedish agricultural movement has a long tradition of cooperative collaboration, and we’re proud to be a part of it.
+The Swedish agricultural movement has a long tradition of cooperative collaboration.

 The first farmers' associations were formed in Skaraborg County in 1880 and the goals of the early economic associations were, among other things, to improve quality control, reduce purchase prices and transport costs, and create better opportunities for exchanging experiences between farmers.
 Svenska Lantmännens Riksförbund (SLR) was a common organisation for all Lantmännen's district associations in agriculture.